marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

   Assume that all data in static storage can be accessed by LDS / STS instructions.
 This option has only an effect on reduced Tiny devices like ATtiny40.
-See also the :option:`absdata`
+See also the :gcc-attr:`absdata`
   AVR Variable Attributesvariable attribute.

 .. option:: -maccumulate-args